| KUANTAN, Malaysia — Rising prices for cooking oil are forcing residents of Asia’s largest slum, in Mumbai, India, to ration every

 grow much of their own food but have to buy oil in which to cook it.

-as well as palm oil, a vital commodity in much of the world and
+Few crops illustrate the emerging problems in the global food chain as well as palm oil, a vital commodity in much of the world and

 particularly Asia.
 Fr! om jungles and street markets in Southeast Asia